 Within our cycle, value and sentiment investment framework we make the following overarching assessments based on our quantitative models.

-- Business cycle: The cycle remains strong, though the risk of a recession rises as we near the end the of cycle.
+- Business cycle: The business cycle remains strong, though the risk of a recession is gradually increasing as we near the end the cycle.

 - Valuation: Equities seem to be fairly valued, according to our Fed model that compares U.S. treasury yields to the equity earnings yield.